A Note about the History of this Website

 significant in the libretto of Parsifal.

-whose knowledge of Wagner's work was much greater than my own, I published an article about the Buddhist ideas underlying the libretto of this opera: some of which
+of Wagner's work was much greater than my own, I published an article about the Buddhist ideas underlying the libretto of this opera: some of which had been known

-had been known for a century, some of which had been hinted at by Carl Suneson, and some of which had never been put forward in print before.
-That being done, I
+for a century, some of which had been hinted at by Carl Suneson, and some of which had never been put forward in print before.
+That being done, I returned to

-returned to working on the website.
+working on the website.
 Like Parsifal returning to the Grail domain after years of wandering, now I saw everything differently.
-I rewrote some of the
+I rewrote some of the articles but

-articles but I retained the broad survey of different interpretations.
-To some articles I added postscripts or footnotes, which accumulated over the years until it
+I retained the broad survey of different interpretations.
+To some articles I added postscripts or footnotes, which accumulated over the years until it became

-pointed out my errors and inconsistencies, which I have attempted to correct, and occasionally I have added notes either at the end of an existing web page or on a
+my errors and inconsistencies, which I have attempted to correct, and occasionally I have added notes either at the end of an existing web page or on a separate,

-separate, linked page (such as, a discussion of the infamous Tristan Chord, another subject on which too much pretentious nonsense
+linked page (such as, a discussion of the infamous Tristan Chord, another subject on which too much pretentious nonsense has been

-has been written over the last century).
-Some of the pages, as a result of rephrasing and sharpening the text, grew in all directions and eventually I had to split
+written over the last century).
+Some of the pages, as a result of rephrasing and sharpening the text, grew in all directions and eventually I had to split each of

-I remove the broken external links and sometimes I replace old images (now that I have far more online storage available) with better versions.
-Or I freshen up a
+the broken external links and sometimes I replace old images (now that I have far more online storage available) with better versions.
+Or I freshen up a few of the

-few of the pages with new images from recent productions.
-There is always some new version of a web browser in which the site needs to be tested and in the process
+pages with new images from recent productions.
+There is always some new version of a web browser in which the site needs to be tested and in the process of

-of testing, there are always errors to be found and formatting that I realise needs to be improved.
-Or I might simply decide to change the background image or
+testing, there are always errors to be found and formatting that I realise needs to be improved.
+Or I might simply decide to change the background image or colour